brittonlaroche/MongoDB-Demos/Stitch/charts-google/README.md

 </html>
 ```
 ### 4. Calling the function to draw the charts
 The final step is to draw the chart when the page loads.
-We currently have a function to piggy back on, we simple add the following line of code to the load script.
+We currently have a load function to piggy back on, we add the following line of code to the load script.

 ```
 	.then(drawEmployeeCountChart)